New Blog Posts or Content Changes Don’t Show Up Right Away

 Other possible issues

-If you find that refreshing your browser cache solves the problem, it means something is setting a long browser caching rule on the HTML for your page.
+If you find that refreshing your browser cache makes the new content show up, it means something is setting a long browser caching rule on the HTML for your page.
 WP Rocket doesn’t do this by default (to avoid this precise issue), but some server-side rules, or conflicting .htaccess rules could cause this problem.

-To see if this is the issue you can check the headers on the HTML file by going to the Developer Tools in your browser and clicking the Network tab:
+To see if this is the issue you can check the headers on the HTML file (Doc, in Chrome) by going to the Developer Tools in your browser and clicking the Network tab.
+If the "Disable cache" box is checked, un-check it for this test:

 In this case you can see that the